-The unique New Orleans hotel that is La Belle Esplanade B&B was built in the 1883 as a Creole answer to the mansions on Saint Charles Avenue.
+The unique New Orleans hotel that is La Belle Esplanade was built in the 1883 as a Creole answer to the mansions on Saint Charles Avenue.
 The three houses at 2212, 2216, and 2222 Esplanade Avenue were all built by the successful cotton broker Julius Weiss.
 A native of Germany, Weiss arrived in New Orleans after spending a few years as an itinerant peddler in Mississippi and northern Louisiana.
 Weiss never lived in any of these houses, instead he built them on speculation as the area was undergoing an extensive redevelopment to satisfy the tastes of wealthy Creole merchants relocating from the French Quarter, and a growing wealthy Greek immigrant community.

 The property lines of these three lots do not match the street grid, but instead follow the original plantation lines that were laid out perpendicular to the high point of Esplanade Ridge, which is Bayou Road.
 For this reason the rear of the properties are narrow pie slices wedged into the middle of the block, creating a unique configuration for the back gardens.

 Unlike most homes built for speculation, Julian Weiss did not construct these inexpensively or exactly alike.
 Though they share architectural elements, each was designed to be a stand-alone, unique masterpiece.
 You have to look closely to see the similarities.
 2212 is built along Swiss cottage lines.
 2216 is a traditional Queen Anne two-family manor.
 2222 is Italianate.
 The interiors of all three feature 14-foot ceilings, classic New Orleans porches to served as outdoor hallways, and transoms to allow for the free flow of air during humid New Orleans summers.